 A new year often brings a renewed sense of vigor to our lives.
 Building healthier habits (and perhaps breaking not-so-healthy old ones) tend to be first on people’s minds.
 In fact, many of your patients may be asking how they can more effectively address their body weight challenges and better adhere to healthy lifestyle choices.
 And after living through two years of a global pandemic, many patients are finding it harder than ever to achieve or maintain the healthiest versions of themselves.

-Dr. Fraid sees a spectrum of patient concerns, such as:
+Dr. Dawson sees a spectrum of patient concerns, such as:

 As you and your patients head into 2022, help those struggling with managing their weight by having an honest conversation with them.
-Dr. Fraid suggests asking three questions:
+Dr. Dawson suggests asking three questions:

-To learn more or to refer a patient to Dr. Fraid’s Medical Weight Management program, call the Inspira Bariatric Surgery office in Mullica Hill at (856) 508-3706.
+To learn more or to refer a patient to Dr. Dawson’s Medical Weight Management program, call the Inspira Bariatric Surgery office in Mullica Hill at (856) 508-3706.

 The material set forth in this site in no way seeks to diagnose or treat illness or to serve as a substitute for professional medical care.
 Please speak with your health care provider if you have a health concern or if you are considering adopting any exercise program or dietary guidelines.
 For permission to reprint any portion of this website or to be removed from a notification list, please contact us at (856) 537-6772